Engaging with Meditative Inquiry in Teaching, Learning, and Research

 Aspiring to awaken awareness, intelligence, compassion, collaboration, and aesthetic sensibility among students and their teachers through self-reflection, critique, dialogue, and creative exploration, this volume:

-- Showcases unique ways in which scholars from diverse disciplinary, cultural, and geographical contexts have engaged with meditative inquiry in their own fields.
+- Showcases unique ways in which scholars from diverse disciplinary, cultural, and geographic contexts have engaged with meditative inquiry in their own fields.

-- Highlights the contributions from Indigenous, African, Asian, and Buddhist scholars who have engaged with the idea of meditative inquiry from their own cultural and spiritual traditions, perspectives, and practices.
+Provides a space where African, Asian, Buddhist, Indigenous, and Western scholars engage with the idea of meditative inquiry from their own cultural, philosophical, and spiritual traditions, perspectives, and practices.

 - Explores a variety of themes in relation to meditative inquiry including arts-based research, poetic inquiry, Africentricity, Indigenous thinking, martial arts, positive psychology, trauma, dispute resolution, and critical discourse analysis.